 My Roommate Threatened to Throw My Laptop off the Balcony

-Jacob and Dominic
+Enter Jacob and Dominic

-That fall, two new roommates moved into the other bedroom: Jacob, who became a permanent fixture on the couch, and Dominic, who shocked us all by actually using the kitchen for its intended purpose.
-Dominic cooked meals, and ate them at the counter like a functioning adult.
-After one term, Dominic dropped out of school and moved back home.
-That left just Jacob and me, which honestly worked out pretty well—we each had our own bedroom, and Jacob had his usual spot on the couch.
+That fall, two new roommates moved into the second bedroom: Jacob and Dominic.
+Jacob quickly became a permanent fixture on the couch.
+Dominic, though, surprised us all—he actually used the kitchen.
+He cooked meals and ate them at the counter like a fully functioning adult.
+I respected it.
+But just as quickly as he arrived, Dominic dropped out of school and moved back home after the first term.

 Hello, Billy